Pieloth/ASUS-G713PV-fix/README.md

 > - No random reboot
 > - Enhance Modern Standby experience sleep mode to be closer to former S3 standby
 >
-> A tweak of Media drivers:
+> A Media drivers tweak is needed to achieve this: Remove PowerSettings key subfolder for these Media class drivers in Registry to disable customized powersettings values:
 > - NVidia HD Audio
 > - AMD Streaming
 > - Realtek HD Audio
->
-> is needed to achieve this: Remove the PowerSettings key subfolder of these drivers in Registry
 >
 > The Python script proposed in this repo executes this tweak easily.
 >